qkzk/fm/development.md

 - [x] simplify color configuration
   - [x] only one "colors" map in yaml file
   - [x] migration of config file : detailed in release
+- [ ] common text editor shortcut.
+Ctrl+left/right ? conflict with focus move... same as ctrl+hjkl to move focus.
+      Needs a lot of key remap

 ## Current dev